manwar/python-guide/introduction-to-python.md

     days = ["Sun", "Mon", "Tue", "Wed", "Thu", "Fri", "Sat"] i = iter(days)

-Then we use the iternator `i` and print the next element until the last element in the list.
+Then we use the iterator `i` and print the next element until the last element in the list.

     print(next(i))  # prints Sun
     print(next(i))  # prints Mon